-->

 If a woman my age cries, one can predict several possible reasons behind it but structured query language (SQL) is probably unthinkable.

 Dear my teenage self, we hit a roadblock again.
 Our current job demanded proficiency in SQL, a language founded on the principles of logic.
 Don’t you remember how much you struggled with logic?
 During high school, you were so afraid of attending classes in logical subjects.
 You were so fixated on the thought that you weren’t built for logic, proven by your low marks on almost every assignment and test.
 Mathematics and physics seemed to dance just beyond your reach, leaving you feeling inadequate and frustrated.
-I can still taste the bitterness of embarrassment from those days when your math teacher distributed the results and said “Take the remedial test next week” to you.
+I can still taste the bitterness of embarrassment from those days when your math teacher distributed the results and said, “Take the remedial test next week” to you.

 As tears flowed down, I realized that the emotions weren't just about SQL anymore.
-It was about the years of feeling inadequate--the years of constant embarrassment coming from red marks in logical subjects.
+It was about the years of feeling inadequate: the years of constant embarrassment coming from red marks in logical subjects.
 It was about the countless times I'd struggled to prove myself in a world that seemingly revolves around numbers and logic.
 It was about the weight of expectations and the fear of failure that threatened to consume me.

 And guess what?
 Just like you back then, I allowed myself to feel the frustration and embarrassment again.
 I will face everything with my shaken bravery.
 I may not have been born with an innate understanding of logic, but I refuse to let that define me.
 For years, even when I was the weakest one in the room, I knew that persistence ran through my veins.
 I will walk slower than anyone, fail, be frustrated, and cry again many times but it’s okay.